ml-tooling/ml-workspace/README.md

 <a href="https://hub.docker.com/r/mltooling/ml-workspace-minimal" title="Docker Pulls"><img src="https://img.shields.io/docker/pulls/mltooling/ml-workspace-minimal.svg"></a>
 <a href="https://hub.docker.com/r/mltooling/ml-workspace-minimal" title="Docker Stars"><img src="https://img.shields.io/docker/stars/mltooling/ml-workspace-minimal"></a>

-The minimal flavor (`mltooling/ml-workspace-minimal`) is our smallest image that contains most of the tools and features described in the [features section](#features) without most of the python libraries that are preinstalled in our main image.
+The minimal flavor (`mltooling/ml-workspace-minimal`) is our smallest image that contains most of the tools and features described in the [features section](#features) without most of the python libraries that are pre-installed in our main image.
 Any Python library or excluded tool can be installed manually during runtime by the user.

 ```bash
 docker run -p 8091:8091 mltooling/ml-workspace-minimal:latest